Molokai, Hawaii’s Almost Empty Island

 I drove out to the far western tip of Molokai to the village of Maunaloa, which was once a company town for the esteemed Molokai Ranch.
 Many of the houses look identical, they have the look of housing built for workers.
 It’s a bit sad out there now because the life has been drained out of the place.

+The beautiful mountains of Molokai, on the road to the east end.
 There was once a working gas station, and a movie theater, and Kaupoa Beach Village, but both shut down after the owner of the ranch and most of the property was rejected in his plans to build 200 luxury homes.
 The Kaluakui hotel that lost a $1 million a year closed down here in 2001.

 A story in the Maui News gave a good general background to a complex story of locals who fight most new ideas and a company that’s not doing well any more.
 Now, it’s all just vacant land.
 Much rancor was evident in the relationship between the locals and the outsiders.
 Despite the lack of jobs, it seems that the culture of many native Hawaiians makes them see development with a jaded, suspicious eye.